-Respondent has been found to be in violation of Section \\\\\, Leon County Code (LCC).
+Respondent has been found to be in violation of Section , LCC.
 If at any time within the next five years, Respondent is found by the Board to have violated the same provisions of the LCC cited in this Order, either at the Subject Property or at any other location, any such new violation will be treated as a repeat violation.
-In accordance with Section 6-34, LCC, if the Board finds that a repeat violation has occurred, Respondent will be subject to a fine of up to \$500 per day to run from the date Respondent is provided notice of the repeat violation until it is resolved.
+In accordance with Section 6-34, LCC, if the Board finds that a repeat violation has occurred, Respondent will be subject to a fine of up to \$500.00 per day to run from the date the repeat violation is found to have occurred by the Code Inspector until it is resolved.
 If the Board finds the violation to be irreparable or irreversible in nature, it may impose a one-time fine not to exceed \$5,000.00 per violation.